DarinJoshua-dev/Max-Voice-Assistant/README.md

 * to search for information on the web
 * to play songs, videos, etc
-* to get 'who' and 'what' information you need
+* to get 'who' & 'what' information you need
 * to tell the time
 * to tell jokes